 This section of the Cleveland Way is covered by the Explorer OL26 Ordnance Survey map.
 The map displays the western area of the North Yorkshire Moors, the Cleveland Hills, and a section of the Howardian Hills.
 With this map, you also get a code for use on your iOS or Android smartphone or tablet.
 The OS Explorer map for the North Yorkshire Moors – Western Area is available in both the standard paper version and weatherproof ‘Active’ version.

 Helmsley is on a number of bus routes.
 It is accessible from Malton, York, Pickering and Scarborough.

 A number of other walks finish/start in Helmsley.
-The Tabular Hills Walk which runs from Scalby Mills on the Coast.
+The Tabular Hills Walk runs from Scalby Mills on the Coast.
 The Ebor Way follows a gentle route to Ilkley and passes through York.
-Finally, Helmsley is the start/finish of The Inn Way which a circular walk around the North Yorkshire Moors.
+Finally, Helmsley is the start/finish of The Inn Way which is a circular walk around the North Yorkshire Moors.

 Helmsley is a pretty market town full of quaint little shops and dominated by the ruins of Helmsley Castle.
 English Heritage manages the castle and it is worth a visit before you start your walk.
 If you are an English Heritage member you can enter the Castle for free.

 Sutton Bank, by contrast, is pretty much inaccessible by public transport, except in summer on a Sunday, when the Moorsbus runs between Helmsley and Sutton Bank.
 So if you are walking the whole route in sections (as I did) you’ll need a lift from Sutton Bank or a fairly expensive taxi ride.
 If you are walking the whole route there are very few options for B&B around Sutton Bank.